hodorogandrei/macos-sequoia-optimisation/README.md

 ---

-A comprehensive toolkit for transforming macOS Sequoia 15.7.3 into a high-performance server environment for resource-intensive web SaaS applications.
+Bash toolkit for optimising macOS Sequoia 15.7.3 as a high-performance server for resource-intensive web SaaS applications.

 ## Overview

-This toolkit systematically disables consumer-oriented services, tunes the network stack, and configures power management for 24/7 server operation.
-All changes are reversible and extensively documented.
+This toolkit disables consumer-oriented services, tunes the network stack, and configures power management for 24/7 server operation.
+All changes are reversible and documented.

-### Key Features
+### Key features

 - **86 consumer services** identified for disabling (72 automatic + 14 conditional)
 - **Network stack tuning** for high-throughput server workloads